The Pro-\'Etale Topos as a Category of Pyknotic Presheaves: Abstract

 \section{Abstract}

-In this paper we will show that, for a coherent scheme $X$, the hypercomplete pro-\'etale $\infty$-topos as introduced by Bhatt and Scholze in \cite{bhatt2013pro} is equivalent to the category of continuous representations of the Galois category $\Gal(X)$ of $X$ with values in the~$\infty$\dash-category of pyknotic spaces.
+In this paper we will show that for a quasicompact quasiseparated scheme $X$ the hypercomplete pro-\'etale $\infty$-topos, as introduced by Bhatt and Scholze, is equivalent to the $ \infty $-category of continuous representations of the Galois category $\Gal(X)$ of $X$ with values in the~$\infty$-category of pyknotic spaces.
+In particular this proves that internally to pyknotic spaces, the hypercomplete pro-\'etale $\infty$-topos of $X$ is an $ \infty $-category of presheaves.